canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 ### Tidying a page for printing ###
 We're going to do one last thing in the inspector: delete something.
-Right-click on the `<h2>` element in the DOM list and select **Delete Node** from the menu.
+Right-click on your new `<h2>` element in the DOM list and select **Delete Node** from the menu.
 The element is immediately removed from the page.
 Have you ever been annoyed when printing a web page only to find that your toner or ink is wasted on advertisements, logos or other parts that weren't necessary.
 Now you know how to remove unwanted content from the page before you print.

 There's lots more that you can do in the inspector.
 If you're learning to write HTML it can be invaluable to help understand how other pages are put together, and if you're trying to design a page being able to see the effects of CSS changes immediately is a huge benefit.
 Play around and don't be afraid to break things — **F5** will soon get you back to the original page.

 ## The console ##
-Duration: 5:00
+Duration: 10:00

 There are three main technologies that form the basis of most modern web sites: HTML, CSS and JavaScript.
 Whilst the inspector lets you play around with the HTML and CSS, the console is your playground for JavaScript.
-Make sure that the `<h1>` element on the page is selected in the inspector, then switch to the **Console** tab.
+Switch to the **Console** tab.
 If there is any content in there already, clear it out by clicking the small trash can icon at the top left of the panel.

 Compared with the inspector, the console may seem to be quite bare.
 That's a good thing, as this is where errors in your web page will be displayed, so the less you see in here the better!
 The bulk of the console is taken up by the output section in the middle.
 Below it is a command line, into which you can directly type JavaScript code.
-Let's give that a try by entering some simple maths into the command line, and pressing Enter to execute it:
+Let's give that a try by entering a simple arithmetic question into the command line, and pressing Enter to execute it:

 ```JavaScript
 1+1